sebastienrichoz/TWEB-Interactive-Polls/README.md

 ![alt text](https://github.com/damienrochat/TWEB-Interactive-Polls/blob/master/src/public/assets/img/userflow.png "Pollak userflow")

-This userflow describe how the application would work.
+This userflow describes how the application would work.

 You can now have a deep previous of the different parts of the app with the following links.